BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository in my github page contains a persistent DAG data structure.
 The README file of the repository presents a detailed discussion about the FP and DOD principles.

+**Keep in mind that each repository contains a README file with a brief discussion about the problem and the solutions present in the repository.**

 ## 2.4.
 Data Structures and Algorithms <a id='sec24'></a>
 The complexity analysis was the main issue under this topic.